Top 5 Canada Provinces for Doctors in 2026: Check Jobs, Salaries & Growth Opportunities

 1. Ontario

-Ontario is one of the biggest provinces in Canada, which consists of about 40% of the total Canadian population, and coincidentally also has one of the highest demands for doctors in Canada, especially in family medicine, psychiatry, internal medicine, and geriatrics.
+Ontario is a top Canada province for doctors, which consists of about 40% of the total Canadian population, and coincidentally also has one of the highest demands for doctors in Canada, especially in family medicine, psychiatry, internal medicine, and geriatrics.

 Despite the well-developed healthcare system in the Canadian provinces, Ontario still faces a shortage of physicians due to its growing urban and rural healthcare requirements.